Morriar/csg_debug_2017/bugs/PearMap/PUBLIC/README.md

 First created for the U.S. Navy it is now available to everyone who can spend
 $1.000.000 on an app.

-PearMap accept a geomap ASCII encoded as input and draws the path from the start point `O` to the exit point `X`.
+PearMap accept a geomap ASCII-encoded as input and draws the path from the start point `O` to the exit point `X`.

 ## Usage